park-bench/gpgmailer/README.md

 1. Clone the repository and checkout the latest release tag.
 (Do not build against the `master` branch.
 The `master` branch might not be stable.)
 2. Use `debuild` in the project root directory to build the package.
-3. Use `dpkg -i` to install the package.
+3. Run `apt install /path/to/package.deb` to install the package.
-4. Run `apt-get -f install` to resolve any missing dependencies.
 The daemon will attempt to start and fail.
 (This is expected.)
-5. Copy or rename the example configuration file `/etc/gpgmailer/gpgmailer.conf.example` to `/etc/gpgmailer/gpgmailer.conf`.
+4. Copy or rename the example configuration file `/etc/gpgmailer/gpgmailer.conf.example` to `/etc/gpgmailer/gpgmailer.conf`.
 Edit this file to enter the SMTP server, sender, and recipient information and GPG passphrase.
 Other settings can also be modified.
-6. Create a GPG keyring at the location specified in `gpgmailer.conf`.
+5. Create a GPG keyring at the location specified in `gpgmailer.conf`.
 (Run `gpg` with the `--homedir` option.)
 It is recommended that you __do not__ use the GPG keyring in your home directory.
-7. Import or generate a sender PGP key.
+6. Import or generate a sender PGP key.
 This key must have a verified signature and be ultimately trusted.
-8. Import the PGP public keys of all the recipients.
+7. Import the PGP public keys of all the recipients.
-9. Use `chown` to __recurrsively__ change the ownership of the GPG keyring to the `watchman` user.
+8. Use `chown` to __recurrsively__ change the ownership of the GPG keyring to the `watchman` user.
-10. Use `chmod` to clear the _other user_ permissions bits of `gpgmailer.conf` and the GPG keyring directory.
+9. Use `chmod` to clear the _other user_ permissions bits of `gpgmailer.conf` and the GPG keyring directory.
 Namely, remove read, write, and execute permissions for _other_.
-11. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative users.
+10. To ease system maintenance, add `gpgmailer` as a supplemental group to administrative users.
 Doing this will allow these users to view gpgmailer log files.
-12. Restart the daemon with `systemctl restart gpgmailer`.
+11. Restart the daemon with `systemctl restart gpgmailer`.
 If the configuration file and GPG keyring are valid, named correctly, and have the correct file permissions, the service will start successfully.